pytest-dev/pytest/doc/en/deprecations.rst

 ``fspath`` parameters (``py.path.local``) with ``path`` parameters (``pathlib.Path``), and drop any other usage of the ``py`` library if possible.

+If possible, plugins with custom items should use :ref:`cooperative constructors <uncooperative-constructors-deprecated>` to avoid hardcoding arguments they only pass on to the superclass.

 .. note::
     The name of the :class:`~_pytest.nodes.Node` arguments and attributes (the new attribute being ``path``) is **the opposite** of the situation for